-The Sound Representative is a resident expert on the audiovisual system and recording microphone used in the SLP classrooms and is available to trouble-shoot problems experienced by instructors during lectures.
+The AV/Tech Representative is an expert on the audiovisual system and recording microphone used in the SLP classrooms and is available to trouble-shoot problems experienced by instructors during lectures.

-Clinical Education Representatives - see the Clinical Education Placement Process, Principles and Practice document on the Clinical Education course site on the portal.
+Clinical Education Representatives - see the Clinical Education Placement Process, Principles and Practice document on the Clinical Education site on the portal.